Review: Belkin's 3-in-1 Boost Charge Pro Offers Hassle-Free 15W MagSafe Charging for iPhone 12

 The same soft material that covers the standard MagSafe charger from Apple covers the Belkin MagSafe charger, while the Apple Watch charging puck is a smoother plastic like Apple's own charging options for Apple Watch.
 You can get the Boost Charge Pro MagSafe in either black or white, and there's a stickier silicone material at the bottom of the accessory to ensure that it stays in place on a desk when holding up an iPhone, plus it has a weighted base.

 You'll notice that in many of my photos, the Apple Watch is at an angle, and that's because it just doesn't want to stay straight on the Apple Watch charging puck.
-It flips around with the slightest nudge or when attaching/detaching an iPhone 12, so if you're someone who is going to be bothered by the positioning, this is something to be aware of.
+It flips around with a nudge or when attaching/detaching an iPhone 12, but note that I have a 40mm Apple Watch.
+With further testing with a 44mm Apple Watch, I did not see this same issue.
+It is also less pronounced with a heavier 40mm stainless steel Apple Watch, but the problem is present with that model.

 The Boost Charge Pro MagSafe is fairly light, but with the sticky base I didn't have trouble with it lifting up or shifting when removing my iPhone from the charger.
 There is a white LED light on the top of the base that lets you know the AirPods are aligned and charging properly.
 It turns amber if the alignment is off or there's an object in the way.
 I'm not a fan of charging lights on docks because they're distracting at night, but at least this light is limited to AirPods charging.